Jamie Nicholls (snowboarder)

 Jamie Nicholls (born 21 July 1993) is a British snowboarder who competes in slopestyle.

 Nicholls was born in Bradford.
 He qualified for the 2014 Winter Olympics in Sochi, Russia.
-On 6 February 2014 in the qualification event Nicholls finished the fourth in his heat and qualified directly for the final.
-He finished 6th in the men's slopestyle final at the 2014 Winter Olympics.
+On 6 February 2014 in the men's slopestyle qualification event, he placed fourth in his heat and progressed directly to the final.
+Two days later, he finished sixth in the final.

-He became the first British male snowboarder to win a World Cup event when he finished top of the standings in the final slopestyle event of the 2015-16 season, the Audi Snowjam in Spindleruv Mlyn in the Czech Republic, helping him to fifth in the slopestyle World Cup rankings for the season.
+Nicholls became the first British male snowboarder to win a World Cup event when he finished top of the standings in the final slopestyle event of the 2015-16 season, the Audi Snowjam in Spindleruv Mlyn in the Czech Republic, helping him to fifth in the slopestyle World Cup ranking for the season.
+During the 2016-17 season, he finished on the podium at two events and was runner-up in overall ranking.

 He has won three medals at FIS World Cup.